eellpp/pubScratchpad/Coaching/peoples_perspective_are_their_own.md

 When you get upset by something someone said to you, it’s about your own fears and experiences, which makes it essential to deal with this.

+You can’t blame your parents for how they raised you.
+That’s what they were taught by their parents and the environment around them

 https://github.com/eellpp/pubScratchpad/blob/master/Coaching/book/four_agreements.md